to the IC framework

 “the set of abilities that relate to students' identity in the world, both as individuals and as members of their community and society.
 Personal and social competency encompasses what students need to thrive as individuals, to understand and care about themselves and others, and to find and achieve their purposes in the world.”

-Finally, the third lifelong competency is Thinking and Inquiry.
-There are many different types of thinking that one can use depending on the learning experience.
+The third core competency is Thinking & Inquiring.
+There are many different thinking skills that one can use depending on the learning experience.
 It is important to acknowledge that Thinking is complex, multidimensional and requires time.
 As the Harvard Project Zero team and particularly Professor Ron Ritchhart explain in their remarkable work, thinking is a critical component of understanding.
 Moreover, for students to develop thinking competency, they need to be able to identify, understand and have an opportunity to use the different thinking kinds in various situations, be inquisitive and ask questions.

 Learning experiences and Portfolio